Helperbird/website/src/pages/help/features/how-to-change-the-text-alignment-on-any-website.md

 ---
 new: false
-updated: false
+updated: true
-layout: templates/new/help/post-new.html
-title: How to Adjust Text Alignment on Websites
+title: How to Change Text Alignment on Any Website
 description:
-  Learn how to adjust text alignment on web pages using Helperbird for a more comfortable reading experience.
+  Learn how to change text alignment on any website using Helperbird.
+Choose between left, center, right, or justified text to find what works best for you.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,